copyrite/LwotcMinimalText/XComGame.md

 * Duration: Equal to Focus level when cast.
 1 turn minimum duration.
 * {% COOLDOWN %}

-## Both Barrels
-Fire your sawed-off shotgun at a nearby enemy.
-Consumes 2 charges to deal double damage.
-* {% AP1 ET %}

 ## Point Blank
 Fire your sawed-off shotgun at a nearby enemy.
 {% AP1 ET %}